Pudelpointer Dog: Know All About Them Before Buying

 Although these hunting dogs live in the wild and feed on their prized prey, for a family dog the situation is a bit different.

-Your Pudelpointer’s immunity system gets adapted to the clean home environment, so we would recommend not do not feed your gun dog their prized prey.
+Your Pudelpointer’s immunity system gets adapted to the clean home environment, so we would recommend not to feed your gun dog their prized prey.
 This is because of the parasites in wild prey that can lead to serious health issues if consumed raw.

 Also, make sure to consult your vet immediately if you feel your Pudelpointer is behaving oddly after feeding its prey.